Challenges In FHIR Implementation – An Eye Opening Guide

 If you are aware of HL7 standards, then you also have heard how difficult to work with the HL7 standards are.
-The most common difficulties people come with is, the way the standard was interpreted and implemented, which inhibited smooth data exchange and required additional translation layers.
-FHIR was created to overcome the above said issues.
+The most common difficulty people come up with is, the way the standard was interpreted and implemented, which inhibited smooth data exchange and required additional translation layers.
+FHIR was created to overcome the above-said issues.
 Like every standard comes with its own advantages and limitations, so does FHIR.
 The adoption of FHIR has its own challenges.

 FHIR is designed on the concept of ‘resources’ – the building blocks for all data exchanges.
 The resources need to be based majorly on JSON, XML, Atom, HTTP, or OAuth structure.
 The structure is as follows:

-Resource Type — This resource type structure helps to Identify the specific resource model For example Patient, Medications, Allergies, etc.
+Resource Type — This resource type structure helps to Identify the specific resource model For example Patients, Medications, Allergies, etc.

 Human Readable summary section — This is a type of XHTML section.
 It shows a human-readable version of the content within the message.

 Identifier section — This holds a unique identifier URL for each resource identifying to be of a specific type e.g. Patient

 Extension section — This section allows any extension that might be required to support specific clinical workflows e.g. clinical trial applicability.
 The extension section can be inserted in any of the sections to cover specific use cases and workflow needs